Your assumptions are your windows on the world. Scrub them off every once in a while, or the light won't come in. ― Isaac Asimov

 Their argument goes like this: "any dog that is capable of running at a top fuel pace for 20 minutes is far above the average in terms of athletic abilities.
 They have more than enough heart and lung and leg and with the proper conditioning all the endurance you need in a hunting dog".

 Until I actually hunted with some of those field trial dogs, I was skeptical.
 But I saw it with my own eyes.
 I hunted all day, every day for 8 days straight with a pair of English Setters from French field trial lines.
-And they kept up with all the other dogs.
+And they hunted hard all day, every day.
 Now, they did NOT run like they do in trials...they ran fast but certainly not at the ass-on-fire pace they run in trials.
-They kept up a nice hunt-all-day speed the entire time.
+They kept up a nice hunt-all-day pace the entire time.

 Upon reflection, I realized that even if marathon runners have the best endurance of all, 800 meter runners and even 100 meter sprinters are still superb athletes.
 Hussein Bolt would never take gold in a marathon, but I am damn sure he could train to run a marathon fairly easily and I would bet my bottom dollar that he could run a marathon faster than every couch potatoes on the planet.

 But let me add one other thing.
 Whenever a system is created to select for extremes, and you add money and competition, you get positive and negative results.
-The knock on Euro dogs running in the big trials is that they are too much dog, that they are hyper run offs, that they burn out early and die before they are 6 years old etc. And there is probably a grain of truth in there.
+The knock on Euro dogs running in the big trials is that they are too much dog, that they are hyper-active, headstrong run-offs, that they burn out early and die before they are 6 years old etc. And there is probably a grain of truth in there.
 The Italians produce nearly 20 thousand setters every year.
-Some of the dogs probably are nuts, some probably die early, some probably do run off.
+Some of those dogs probably are nuts, some probably do indeed die early, and some probably do run off.
 But in reality, men and women are pretty good at developing high performance animals.
-It is not really rocket science.
+It is not rocket science.
 Breeders have been doing it on both sides of the ocean for 150 years now and they have produced animals that are light years ahead of where they used to be.

 Are the hunting spots or coverts over there so small that you go through them quickly and move on to another spot further away so the dog gets a rest between them?
 Do people have more dogs?